materialsproject/pymatgen/docs/installation.rst

    new unittest features in Python 2.7.
 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
-3. pyhull 1.1+: For generation of phase diagrams.
+3. pyhull 1.3.6+: For generation of phase diagrams.
-4. PyCifRW: For reading and writing Crystallographic Information Format (CIF) files.
+4. PyCifRW 3.3+: For reading and writing Crystallographic Information Format (CIF) files.

 Optional Python Libraries
 -------------------------